mulosbron/HiveWatch/01_data_visualization/README.md

 ## Purpose
 The script `analyze_bee_dataset.py` analyzes the dataset and generates visualizations to better understand the distribution of features (e.g., wasps, varroa mites, pollen) across the dataset.
 It also provides statistical insights into the dataset's composition.

+The script `image_comprasion.py` creates side-by-side visual comparisons of ensemble predictions and model outputs.
+Matching images from two folders are combined into a single high-resolution `.jpg`, saved to `comparison_output`.

 ---

 ## Key Outputs